 At age 48, in 1982, Jay moved to a country home complete with a lake for fishing in Griffin Georgia.
 He made the daily commute to work in Lawrenceville Georgia until the age of 82.
 Upon retiring, Jay moved to Lawrenceville Georgia.
 In addition to his sisters and children, Jay is survived by his ex-wife Martha McCorkle, ten grandchildren; Patrick, Christina, Kelsey, Drew, Alex, Olivia, Jack, Georgia, Jake & Sean and two great-grandchildren; Kiersten & Faith.
 He will be greatly missed by all.
 Funeral services will be held Saturday, January 18, 2020 11 AM, at the Chapel of Byrd & Flanigan Crematory and Funeral Service, 288 Hurricane Shoals Rd NE, Lawrenceville, GA 30046 with Pastor Tim Taffar Officiating.
 Interment will follow at White Chapel Memorial Gardens Duluth GA.
 The family will receive friends on Saturday, January 18, 2020 from 10:00 am until service time.
 All are welcome to attend and celebrate Jay’s life.
 In lieu of flowers, donations can be made to: National Fish and Wildlife Foundation, 1133 15th Street NW, Suite 1000, Washington, DC 20005.
 Arrangements by Byrd & Flanigan Funeral Service Lawrenceville GA (770)962-2200 ByrdandFlanigan.com

-To send flowers to Jabez's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jabez McCorkle III, please visit our floral store.